-MMRP36 Noise along the alignment SEIR-2 During the project start-up phase and prior to revenue operations, VTA will carry-out noise tasting along the civil stations where slab track acoustical absorption is being used as mitigation measure.
+MMRP36 Noise along the alignment SEIR-2 NV-3 During the project start-up phase and prior to revenue operations, VTA will carry out noise testing along the civil stations where slab track acoustical absorption is being used as a mitigation measure.
 The testing is to ensure that the sound absorber is adequately attenuating the increased noise from the slab track.
 VTA will deliver a technical memo to the FTA on the results of the testing.
-Will also serve to inform the need for additional wayside residential noise mitigation mentioned in Mitigation Measures NV-1 and NV-4. e VTA NOT APPLICABLE Noise studies were updated to reflect current design with ballast and tie tracks between STA 459+00 and STA 487+00 in April 2011.
-As a result, track level acoustic absorption is no longer required.
-Instead, noise requirements are met by applying spray acoustic absorption to the trench in this section.
-2Q 2011 MMRP37 Noise along the alignment FEIS Section 5.15.2 FEIR Section 4.18.4.4 Noise insulation and other measures shall be provided for residences with second floors or higher that are exposed to noise levels in excess of the FTA criteria.
+The testing will also serve to inform the need for additional wayside residential noise mitigation mentioned in Mitigation Measures NV-1 and NV-4. e 2 MMRP37 Noise along the alignment FEIS Section 5.15.2 FEIR Section 4.18.4.4 NV-4 Noise insulation and other measures shall be provided for residences with second floors or higher that are exposed to noise levels in excess of the FTA criteria.
 The mitigation will be designed to achieve an interior noise level of 45 Ldn where feasible.
 In addition to the recommended sound walls and retrofitting of multi-story residences with improved exterior sound isolation, sound absorptive material on the trackway structure would be necessary.
 This mitigation would primarily be needed in areas where the alignment runs in a retained cut.
 To further reduce noise impacts to multi-story residences, a sound wall would be constructed on both sides of the track where the corridor is narrow (50 feet or less).
 Installation of sound absorptive material on the inside face of retaining walls and sound walls would further reduce sound levels by as much as 2 dBA.
 Otherwise, potentially significant noise impacts could result in noise levels in excess of the FTA criteria.
-Table 4.13-7 identifies the location and length of recommended sound wall absorptive material that would be necessary in addition to the absorptive sound wall specified in Table 4.13-5 in the SEIR-2, as required by Mitigation Measure NV-1.
+Table 4.13-7 identifies the location and length of recommended sound wall specified in Table 4.13-5 in the SEIR-2, as required by Mitigation Measure NV-1.
 Figures 4.13-3A through 4.13-3K of the SEIR-2 show the locations of the noise mitigation.
-D VTA for work in private residences, Contractor for soundwall design COMPLETE.
-3Q 2017
+D VTA for w residence for sound